Stride-Labs/mainnet/README.md

 The upgrade script uses the file structure and naming defined by the default install script.
 If you installed Poolparty in a different way, please do NOT use the upgrade script, it may not function properly.

-If you want to upgrade manually (or did not do the standard installation), please use this commit hash to upgrade your binary: `15e65e9a364804671425051606fe0be6536452fe`.
+If you want to upgrade manually (or did not do the standard installation), please use this commit hash to upgrade your binary: `4ec1b0ca818561cef04f8e6df84069b14399590e`.
+The upgrade folder for Cosmovisor is `Upgrade%20to%20Resolve%20Consensus%20Bug`.
 We strongly recommend using Cosmovisor to handle your upgrade, so that you will automatically upgrade after the gov proposal passes.

 ## Running Stride Commands